ASK Group

 ASK Group, Inc., formerly ASK Computer Systems, Inc., was a producer of business and manufacturing software.
-It is best remembered for its Manman enterprise resource planning (ERP) software and for Sandra Kurtzig, the company's founder and one of the early female pioneers in the computer industry.
-At its peak, ASK had 91 offices in 15 countries before Computer Associates acquired the company in 1994.
+It is best remembered for its MANMAN enterprise resource planning (ERP) software and for Sandra Kurtzig, the company's founder and one of the early female pioneers in the computer industry.
+At its peak, ASK had 91 offices in 15 countries and was one of the 10 largest software companies in the world.
+Computer Associates acquired the company in 1994.